Understanding People Search Services in England

 Be aware of these limitations:

-- Opt-out provisions affect visibility (Individuals may choose to have their information excluded from certain databases or listings, making them harder to find.)
+- Opt-out provisions affect visibility (People may choose to have their information excluded from certain databases or listings, making them harder to find.)

 - Regular database updates (Databases are updated periodically, so information may not always be completely current.
 There can be a delay between changes and when they are reflected in the database.)